wpswings/mwb-bookings-for-woocommerce/README.txt

 Yes, we have this functionality in our plugin.
 The admin can create a bookable service based on its hours.
 For that, just visit the Product Edit Page to do this.
 Select Hours when scheduling a booking unit.

 = Can the calendar for bookings display a booking time along with the booking date? = Yes, the admin must enable the date and time setting from the backend for this.
-To amend a bookable product, visit the Product Edit Page and Select days in booking unit and enable to show hours in the calendar.
+To amend a bookable product, visit the Product Edit Page and Select days in the booking unit, and enable to show hours in the calendar.

-= How can the admins show Include Services in the booking form? = Navigate to the Admin Dashboard > Plugin Back End Settings > Booking Form Settings to see the Included Services on the front end booking form.
+= How can the admins show Include Services in the booking form? = Navigate to the Admin Dashboard > Plugin Back End Settings > Booking Form Settings to see the Included Services on the front-end booking form.
 Then turn ON the Show Included Services toggle switch.

-= Is it possible to display the calendar on the frontend for picking booking dates? = Yes, the Bookings plugin has such functionality that allows customers to select a booking date from a calendar.
+= Is it possible to display the calendar on the front end for picking booking dates? = Yes, the Bookings plugin has such functionality that allows customers to select a booking date from a calendar.
 To do so, go to the Edit Product page > General Settings > Activate the Calendar.

-= Is it possible for the administrator to define the maximum and a minimum number of persons who can place bookings? = Yes, the number of people for the bookings can be modified by the admin.
+= Is it possible for the administrator to define the maximum and minimum number of persons who can place bookings? = Yes, the number of people for the bookings can be modified by the admin.
 Go to the Product Edit page >  People > Enable the checkbox option for People > Opt on something like a Min and Max number of individuals.

 = How can Admin set the start time and end time of any booking? = Admin can easily specify the day's booking availability as well as the specific booking deadline.
 To do so, they only need to adjust the Start and End times under the Availability tab of the plugin settings area.

 = Is there any option so that customers can cancel the booking from their side? = Yes, you can do so with our plugin.
-Navigate towards the General Settings section of the Edit Product page.
+Navigate toward the General Settings section of the Edit Product page.
 Then, use the smart checkbox setting for the Cancellation Allowed option to set up the order cancellations allowed for their customer bookings.

 = How can we utilize the plugin to offer additional booking services for customers? = Yes, you can easily offer additional services to your booking solutions by utilizing the plugin's features.
 To add additional services, simply go to Admin Dashboard > Products > Booking Services and add any additional booking service you wish.